brianjingo420-max/riskscoreGeneration/README.md

 "Primary tumor transcriptomic signature is associated with locoregional lymphatic spread in canine mammary carcinoma"

+These scripts document the principal analytical procedures used in the study and are not intended as a fully automated end-to-end pipeline.
+Some scripts assume that the expression matrices and clinical metadata described below have already been loaded.

 ## Data
 GEO accession number \
 Training cohort: